epam/edp-install/documentation/openshift_install_edp.md

 * Add admin role to EDP service account:
 `oc create clusterrolebinding <any_name> --clusterrole=admin --serviceaccount=edp-deploy:edp`

-* Add security context constraint edp to edp service account in edp-deploy project:
+* Add the security context constraint edp to edp service account in edp-deploy project:
 ```bash
 oc adm policy add-scc-to-user edp -z edp -n edp-deploy
 ```

-* If this is your first EDP tenant in this cluster
+* If this is your first EDP tenant on this cluster, perform the following

     * Create admin secret for the Wizard database:
 `